Guy-Victor Duperré: French Revolutionary and Napoleonic Wars

-Bourbon restoration
+Bourbon Restoration

 Duperré was made Préfet maritime of Toulon during the Hundred Days, and was retired during the Bourbon Restoration.
 In 1818, he was brought back to active duty.
 He commanded the squadron which blockaded Cádiz during the war which reinstated Ferdinand VII of Spain on the throne.
 In October 1823, he was made vice-admiral, grand officier de la Légion d'honneur and Commander of the Order of Saint Louis in 1824.
 In 1827, he was made Préfet maritime of Brest and inspector of the 5th arrondissement militaire.

 Though Duperré was critical towards the expedition against Algiers, Charles X made him commander of the fleet which ferried troops under Bourmont to depose the Algerian Regency.
 The fleet of the invasion of Algiers and shipwreck of Dellys was 103 warships strong, with 572 freighters ferrying 35 000 soldiers, 3 800 horses and 91 heavy guns.
 In recognition for his role, Duperré was made pair de France on 16 July 1830.

-July monarchy
+July Monarchy

 After the July Revolution, all pairages were cancelled as a whole.
 Duperré was reinstated pair de France by Louis-Philippe on 18 August 1830, and promoted to Admiral in March 1831.
 Then in Africa, Duperré was called back to France and made chief of the council of the Admiralty.

 On 18 November 1834, Duperré became Naval Minister in Mortier's government.
-He retained the office in de Broglie's and Thiers' governments, and got out of office when Thiers' government collapsed on the 16 September 1836.
+He retained the office in de Broglie's and Thiers' governments, and got out of office when Thiers' government collapsed on 16 September 1836.
 Duperré came back to office on 12 May 1839 in Soult's second government.
 In 1840, a budget project for the Duke of Nemours was rejected, which made the government collapse; Duperré then said: "The ministry has received a round shot in the belly, which has gone to hit the wood of the Crown."
-Duperré came back again to the ministry on the 29 October 1840 in Soult's third government, until he retired for health reasons on 6 February 1843.
+Duperré came back again to the ministry on 29 October 1840 in Soult's third government, until he retired for health reasons on 6 February 1843.

-Death and honours
+Death and legacy

 Duperré died on 2 November 1846 in Saint-Servan, Brittany.
 Admiral Jean Tupinier said a eulogy in the chamber of the pairs de France.
 He was buried in the Invalides in a national funeral.
 His name is carved on the Arc de Triomphe in Paris.